OutSystems/docs-product/src/develop/logic/emails-reactive/widgets.md

 ## Widgets available in Emails

-You can use the following widgets in Emails:
+You can use the following widgets in Emails.

 | Widget      | Description                                         | Notes                                                          |
 | ----------- | --------------------------------------------------- | -------------------------------------------------------------- |